Skip to content

 Authentication makes use of Connections, which means that the actual authentication information can be encrypted.

-In case you select an authorization type other than No Auth, additional fields will be provided which relate to the respective authorization type.
+If you select an authorization type other than No Auth, additional fields related to the selected authorization type will be provided.

 Storage Options

-After the HTTP request has been successfully executed you can access the response payload by executing the following CognigyScript:
+After the HTTP request is successfully executed, you can access the response payload by executing the following CognigyScript:

 {{ context.<yourContextStore> }}